LivingLegacyMedia/vowbound/chapter_11.md

 Korrin.
 The one who'd let them go before.

-Cassian closed his eyes, as if weighing the decision.
+Cassian let his eyes drift shut, as if weighing the decision.
 "I need a moment to think."

 "By all means."
 Draven's voice dripped with false magnanimity.

 A few seconds passed.
-Cassian's eyes opened.
+Cassian looked up.

 "I've decided," Cassian said.
 "I accept your terms.
 Both coins for Torin's restoration and safe passage to the city limits."